Nick3C/pinyin-toolkit/pinyin/docs/readme.txt

 8) User Dictionaries

-To add your own dictionary entries, create a file called "dict-userdict.txt" in the pinyin/ subdirectory Copy the format of the other dictionaires, i.e:
+To add your own dictionary entries, create a file called "dict-userdict.txt" in the pinyin/ subdirectory Copy the format of the other dictionaries, i.e:
     <simplified-without-spaces> <traditional-without-spaces> [<pinyin> ... <pinyin>] /<meaning>/.../<meaning>/

 Entries should be separated by spaces.